SathyaBhat/spotify-dl/README.md

  - [Gowtham](https://github.com/HackToHell) for [create playlist in download](https://github.com/SathyaBhat/spotify-dl/pull/23) directory

 ## Issues, Feedback, Contact details
 Feel free to raise any bugs/issues under Github issues.
 Pull requests are also more than welcome.
-You can reach me on twitter at [@sathyabhat](https://twitter.com/sathyabhat) or drop a mail sathya at sathyasays dot com
+You can reach me on twitter at [@sathyabhat](https://twitter.com/sathyabhat) or drop an email [sathya@sathyasays.com](mailto:sathya@sathyasays.com)